Micarea pauli

-Micarea pauli is a species of corticolous and lignicolous (bark- and wood-dwelling), crustose lichen in the family Pilocarpaceae.
+Micarea pauli is a species of corticolous and lignicolous (bark- and wood-dwelling), crustose lichen in the family Ectolechiaceae.
 It is only known to occur in Poland's Białowieża Forest.

 Taxonomy

 The lichen was formally described as a new species in 2019 by Beata Guzow-Krzemińska, Ann Łubek, and Martin Kukwa.
 The type specimen was collected by the third author from Białowieża Forest in Białowieża National Park (Równina Bielska); there it was found growing on an Alnus glutinosa tree.
 The species epithet pauli refers to Polish lichenologist Paweł Czarnota, who, according to the authors, is a "specialist in the genus who monographed it in Poland".

 Description

 Micarea pauli has an indeterminate crustose thallus that grows within or on its bark substrate, appearing as a greenish film.
 The thallus, which lacks a prothallus, comprises tiny areoles about 0.1 mm in diameter that develop branched and coral-like (coralloid) isidia that are densely packed to form a nearly continuous layer over the thallus.
 Apothecia occur rarely; when present, they are beige with spots of grey pigment measuring up to 0.5 mm in diameter.
 Asci contains eight spores and measure 30–35 by 9–12 μm.
 The ascospores range in shape from ovoid, to ellipsoidal, to oblong, and have dimensions of 7–13 by 3.5–4.5 μm; some of them have a single septum.
 Micarea pauli contains methoxymicareic acid, a lichen product that can be detected using thin-layer chromatography.

 Micarea aeruginoprasina and M. nigra are somewhat similar in morphology, but can be distinguished from M. pauli by differences in apothecial pigmentation.